 Next, got some rough measurements of the lever.
 My plan was to recreate the missing knob and just stick it on the end of the lever with some glue.

-I designed a knob in Fusion 360, trying to mimic the shape of the knob based off what I’d seen in first trying out some parameters I figured would be about the right size.
+I designed a knob in Fusion 360, trying to mimic the shape of the knob based on online pictures of the knob.

 Test Print and Re-iterate